Joy Crizildaa

-Joy Crizildaa is an Indian fashion costume designer and entrepreneur, who works in the Kollywood industry.
-She married director JJ Fredrick in 2018.
+Joy Crizildaa is an Indian wedding stylist, who works in the Tamil film industry.

 Career

 She pursued her early career as an assistant director while working as an intern with Star Vijay.
 She also founded an Indian fashion design brand "Signature" in 2014.
 She made her film debut as a costume designer in Rajathandhiram.

-She became best known for designing the costumes for the film Jilla.
+Personal life

+Joy Crizildaa released images in social media in 2025 alleging that she married Indian chef and actor Madhampatty Rangaraj.
+She later lodged a police complaint against Madhampatty Rangaraj, alleging cheating and criminal intimidation leading to the couples separation that same year.
+Crizildaa has a son born in October 2025.